QingweiMeng1234/Kaggle_M5_Accuracy_Report/README.md

 Cluster 1 have 0 sales for the first 750 days.
 Data in Cluster 2 have sales from day 1.
 Data in Cluster 3 have 0 sales for the first 1000 days.
 Then for the data in Cluster 0, we drop the first 250 days.
 For the data in Cluster 1, we drop the first 750 days and so on.
+The clustering is used to missing values.
+According to our EDA, many items start with many zeros.
+Based on our analysis, those zeros do not mean zero item sold but they are not on stock.
+Therefore, it is safe to remove them and save the space on our computer.

 # Models